Tim Barker

 MSc MRICS FAAV ASAg

-Educated at the Royal Agricultural University in Cirencester, Tim holds Bachelorβs and Masterβs degrees in Rural Land and Estate Management and is currently undertaking further advanced postgraduate study in the Conservation and Management of Historic Buildings.
-His academic formation is matched by practical grounding, having worked in sheep, beef, and dairy enterprises across Dartmoor, South Wales, and New Zealand before entering professional practice.
-This union of scholarship and lived agricultural experience underpins advice that is both technically rigorous and firmly rooted in the realities of land management.
-Alongside consultancy work, he has also contributed to professional education, lecturing at both the University of Worcester and the Royal Agricultural University.
+Educated at the Royal Agricultural University in Cirencester, Tim holds Bachelorβs and Masterβs degrees in Rural Land and Estate Management and is currently undertaking postgraduate study in the Conservation and Management of Historic Buildings.
+His academic formation is complemented by practical agricultural experience, having worked within sheep, beef, and dairy enterprises across Dartmoor, South Wales, and New Zealand before entering professional practice.
+This union of scholarship and practical husbandry informs advice that is technically rigorous while remaining grounded in the realities of land management.

-Since founding Wreyland Rural Planning, Tim has advised a wide spectrum of rural clients, from family farms and private landowners to charitable and institutional estates.
-His work encompasses agricultural development, rural workersβ dwellings, diversification, heritage reuse, Certificates of Lawfulness, and the resolution of restrictive occupancy conditions.
-Across these fields he is guided by a clear purpose: to unlock sustainable economic opportunity in the countryside while respecting landscape, heritage, and community.
+Alongside consultancy work, Tim has contributed to professional education, lecturing at both the University of Worcester and the Royal Agricultural University.
+Since founding Wreyland Rural Planning, he has advised a wide spectrum of rural clients, from family farms and private landowners to charitable and institutional estates.
+His work encompasses agricultural development, rural workersβ dwellings, diversification projects, heritage reuse, Certificates of Lawfulness, and the resolution of restrictive occupancy conditions.

 Jonathan Scott-Smith